Concepts

 editor and therefore is not output of any function.

-be edited and manually changed, a calculated matrix cannot.
+A base matrix can be edited and manually changed, a calculated matrix

-initial parameters of all the calculations in a project.
+represent the initial parameters of all the calculations in a project.

 Function: